SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 ## detachInterrupt()
 Method for disabling interrupts for a specific block.
-This method ins't available on tinyAVR 0/1-series.
+This method isn't available on tinyAVR 0/1-series.

 ##### Usage
 ```c++